TannerNelson16/sprinkler_controller/README.md

 ```
 Once micropython has been successfully installed on the board, download the files in the repository navigate to it's folder.

-Open the controller.py file using vi, nano, or another editor of your choice and change the ssid, wifi password, mqtt broker ip address, mqtt username, and mqtt password.

 Once this is complete, save the file and run the following commands:
 ```
 pip install adafruit-ampy